Solidago-01/Solidago-01/README.md

 I'm **L Autumn Gnadinger** (but you can just call me **L**!)

-Former art professor turned designer and front-end developer working in Philadelphia.
+Former art professor turned designer and developer working in Philadelphia.
 I create things that are **strange**, **beautiful**, and **memorable** (」°ロ°)」

 ---